Dosage Form: tablet

 Folic Acid Description

-Folic Acid, USP, N- [p-[[(2-amino-4- hydroxy-6-pteridinly) methyl]-amino] benzoyl]-L-glutamic acid, is a B complex vitamin containing a pteridine moiety linked by a methylene bridge to para-aminobenzoic acid, which is joined by peptide linkage to a glutamic acid.
-Conjugates of Folic Acid, USP are present in a wide variety of foods, particularly liver, kidneys, yeast, and leafy green vegetables.
-Commercially available Folic Acid, USP is prepared synthetically.
+Folic Acid, N-p-[[2-amino-4-hydroxy-6-pteridinyl] methyl]-amino] benzoyl]-L-glutamic acid, is a B complex vitamin containing a pteridine moiety linked by a methylene bridge to para-aminobenzoic acid, which is joined by a peptide linkage to glutamic acid.
+Conjugates of Folic Acid are present in a wide variety of foods, particularly liver, kidneys, yeast, and leafy green vegetables.
+Commercially available Folic Acid is prepared synthetically.
 Folic Acid occurs as a yellow or yellowish-orange crystalline powder and is very slightly soluble in water and insoluble in alcohol.
-Folic Acid is readily soluble in dilute solutions of alkali hydroxides and carbonates, and solutions of the drug maybe prepared with the aid of sodium hydroxide or sodium carbonate, thereby forming the soluble salt of Folic Acid, USP (sodium folate).
-Aqueous solutions of Folic Acid, USP are heat sensitive and rapidly decompose in the presence of light and/or riboflavin; solutions should be stored in a cool place protected from light.
+Folic Acid is readily soluble in dilute solutions of alkali hydroxides and carbonates, and solutions of the drug may be prepared with the aid of sodium hydroxide or sodium carbonate, thereby forming the soluble sodium salt of Folic Acid (sodium folate).
+Aqueous solutions of Folic Acid are heat sensitive and rapidly decompose in the presence of light and/or riboflavin; solutions should be stored in a cool place protected from light.

-The structure formula of Folic Acid, USP is as follows:
+The structural formula of Folic Acid is as follows:

-Each tablet, for oral administration, contains 1mg Folic Acid, USP.
+Each tablet, for oral administration, contains 1 mg Folic Acid.

-Folic Acid tablets, USP 1mg contain the following inactive ingredients: lactose monohydrate microcrystalline cellulose, sodium starch glycolate and stearic acid.
+Folic Acid Tablets, USP 1 mg contain the following inactive ingredients: lactose monohydrate, microcrystalline cellulose, sodium starch glycolate and magnesium stearate.

 Folic Acid - Clinical Pharmacology